Email FacebookTwitterMenu burgerClose thin

 What Is a Reasonable Amount of Severance Pay?

-Some employees, typically executives or other high-level employees, receive their severance in regular installments.
-Lower-level employees are more likely to receive a lump sum after their last paycheck.
+Executives or high-level employees may receive severance in installments over time, whereas lower-level employees are more likely to receive a one-time lump sum payment following their last paycheck.

 Do Employers Have to Pay Severance?